 For each $j\in\{1,...,m\}$, let $L_j:\mathbb{R}^n\rightarrow\mathbb{R}^{n_j}$ be a linear surjection and $p_j\in[0,1]$.
 The \emph{Brascamp--Lieb inequality} associated with the pair $(\txtbf{L},\txtbf{p}):=((L_j)_{j=1}^m,(p_j)_{j=1}^m)$ is the following:

-Using the notation of \cite{bcct}, we refer to the pair $(\txtbf{L},\txtbf{p})$ as a \emph{Brascamp--Lieb datum} (we shall often abuse this terminology and refer to $\txtbf{L}$ as a datum as well, given that $\txtbf{p}$ may often be regarded as fixed).
-We define the Brascamp--Lieb constant, BL(\txtbf{L},\txtbf{p}), to be the infimum over all constants $C\in(0,\infty]$ for which the above inequality holds.
-For a given $m$-tuple of non--zero non--negative functions $\txtbf{f}=(f_j)_{j=1}^m\in\prod_{j=1}^mL^1(\R^{n_j})$, we define the \emph{Brascamp--Lieb functional} as
+Using the notation of \cite{bcct}, we refer to the pair $(\txtbf{L},\txtbf{p})$ as a \emph{Brascamp--Lieb datum}.
+We define the \emph{Brascamp--Lieb constant}, BL(\txtbf{L},\txtbf{p}), to be the infimum over all constants $C\in(0,\infty]$ for which the above inequality holds.
+We define the \emph{Brascamp--Lieb functional} as

-We may then write $\BL(\txtbf{L},\txtbf{p})=\sup_{\txtbf{f}}\BL(\txtbf{L},\txtbf{p};\txtbf{f})$.
-The Brascamp--Lieb inequalities are a natural generalisation of many classical multilinear inequalities that commonly arise in analysis, examples of which include H\"older's inequality, Young's convolution inequality, and the Loomis-Whitney inequality.
-The Brascamp--Lieb inequalities have had a significant impact on a broad range of areas of mathematics.
-It was developments in the study of Brascamp--Lieb inequalities that lead to the resolution of the century-old Vinagradov mean value conjecture \cite{bourgain2016proof}, which is now a celebrated theorem in analytic number theory.
-Other deep number-theoretic connections were established by Christ et al. \cite{christ2015holder}, who proved that the algorithmic construction of the set of Brascamp--Lieb data whose associated constant is finite is equivalent to the affirmative solution of Hilbert's tenth problem for rational polynomials.
+for all $m$-tuples of non-zero non-negative functions $\txtbf{f}=(f_j)_{j=1}^m\in\prod_{j=1}^mL^1(\R^{n_j})$.
+We may hence write the Brascamp--Lieb constant as $\BL(\txtbf{L},\txtbf{p})=\sup_{\txtbf{f}}\BL(\txtbf{L},\txtbf{p};\txtbf{f})$.
+The Brascamp--Lieb inequalities are a natural generalisation of many classical multilinear inequalities that commonly arise in analysis, examples of which include H\"older's inequality, Young's convolution inequality, and the Loomis--Whitney inequality.
+They have had a significant impact on a broad range of areas of mathematics and the sciences---it was developments in the study of Brascamp--Lieb inequalities that lead to the resolution of the century-old Vinagradov mean value conjecture \cite{bourgain2016proof}, which is now a celebrated theorem in analytic number theory.
+Other deep number-theoretic connections were established by Christ et al. \cite{christ2015holder}, who proven that the algorithmic construction of the set of Brascamp--Lieb data whose associated constant is finite is equivalent to the affirmative solution of Hilbert's tenth problem for rational polynomials.
 It should also be noted that Gowers norms, which have become an object of great interest in additive combinatorics \cite{green2004finite,tao2012higher,bloom2020quantitative}, may be estimated from above via a suitable discrete version of a Brascamp--Lieb inequality.
-Furthermore, the Brascamp--Lieb inequalities have been found to arise in convex geometry as generalisations of Brunn-Minkowski type inequalities \cite{revbras}, in the study of entropy inequalities for many-body systems of particles \cite{carlen2004sharp}, and have been used as a framework for finding effective solution algorithms for a broad class of optimisation problems arising in computer science \cite{garg2018algorithmic}.
+Furthermore, the Brascamp--Lieb inequalities have been found to arise in convex geometry as generalisations of Brunn--Minkowski type inequalities \cite{revbras}, in the study of entropy inequalities for many-body systems of particles \cite{carlen2004sharp}, and have been used as a framework for finding effective solution algorithms for a broad class of optimisation problems arising in computer science \cite{garg2018algorithmic}.

 The most immediate question in the theory of linear Brascamp--Lieb inequalities is of course that of finding the necessary and sufficient conditions for BL(\txtbf{L},\txtbf{p}) to be finite.
 We begin with the observation that, by an elementary scaling argument, the following is a necessary condition for finiteness: